Los Angeles Immigration Defense Lawyer

 Facing a criminal conviction and deportation?

 A criminal conviction can significantly impact non-U.S. citizens and possibly result in deportation.
 As different offenses result in different consequences, it is critical that your criminal attorney be able to explain to you the possible consequences of a conviction.
+We must first take a close look at your case to determine a strategy moving forward.

 The federal government, who is responsible for immigration laws and policies, distinguishes the consequences of criminal conduct between inadmissibility (8 U.S.C. § 1182(a)) and deportability (8 U.S.C. § 1227(a)).
 Generally speaking, a crime that makes a non-citizen inadmissible can prevent them from re-entering the United States if they leave the United States or can prevent them from upgrading their immigration status (i.e., become a U.S. citizen).
 A crime that makes a non-citizen deportable can result in deportation, even if the non-citizen entered the United States legally.